kjoyd/TheCatsitter_BAE305/README.md

 -	2- 1” hinges with screws
 -	2- ¼” nut and bolts
 -	Electical tape
+-	2- push buttons attachable to a breadboard
+-	5- mini-servos
+-	20- jumper wires
+-	3- buzzers attachable to a breadboard
+-	3- RedBoard Arduino controllers
+-	3- 2"x3.5" breadboards
+-	6" of 3M Velco tape

 ## Special tools used:
 -	Glue gun